meshcloud/meshcloud-docs/docs/meshstack.email.md

 For all email based communication (e.g. for [workspace registration](./meshstack.onboarding.md#workspace-registration) or [workspace user invitations](./meshstack.onboarding.md#workspace-user-invitations)) meshStack will use the configured SMTP server.

 <!--snippet:mesh.meshfed.mail-->
+Now it is also possible to customize the footer of all email notifications to add support links and other valuable information for users.
 The following configuration options are available at `mesh.meshfed.mail`:
 <!--DOCUSAURUS_CODE_TABS-->
 <!--Dhall Type-->